omar-moustafa-code/Programming-Language-Midterm/README.md

 # Programming-Language-Midterm

-The questions and my solutions to the midterm exam of the course 'Programming Language'
+The questions and my solutions to the midterm exam of the course 'Programming Language: Python Programming Language'

 Question #1 - Scored 10/10